-The snow leopard is one of the most elusive cats in the world which inhabits a vast area of around 1.6 million km2 across 12 countries in Asia.
-Scientists have long thought that this species is monotypic, which means a genus with only one species.
+The snow leopard is one of the most elusive cats in the world, which inhabits a vast area of around 1.6 million km2 across 12 countries in Asia.
+Scientists have long thought this species is monotypic, which means a genus with only one species.
 However, researchers from the Duquesne University in Iowa have discovered three subspecies of snow leopard in the first ever genetic analysis of wild populations across vastly different ranges.

 Lead author of the study, Dr. Jan Janeska pointed out that this study is important as it provides the first glimpse of how snow leopard populations are structured and connected.

 Hidden Ruler Of The Mountains

 Snow leopards have evolved to live in some of the harshest conditions on Earth.
 For thousands of years, the snow leopard ruled the mountains, feasting on wild sheep, goat, and marmots, though these days its numbers are dwindling, with hunting and habitat loss the main reasons for its endangered status.
 These are all reasons studying this species in the past was so difficult.